Algorithmic Persuasion Through Simulation: Extensions

-where $\eta_{\cQ'}[\tau]$ is defined as in~\Cref{def:partition}. \end{definition} In the set cover problem there is a \emph{universe} of elements $U$ and a collection of (sub)sets of elements $S$.
-The following decision problem is NP-Hard \begin{definition}[Set Cover Decision Problem] Given $(U, S, K)$ where $U$ is a universe of elements, $S$ is a collection of subsets of elements in $U$, and $K \in \mathbb{N}$, does there exist a collection of subsets $S' \subseteq S$ of size $|S'| \leq K$ such that $\bigcup_{s \in S'} s = U$? \end{definition} We use the shorthand $\scdp(U,S,K)$ and $\nadp(\cT, \cP, \cQ, K, u)$ to refer to the Set Cover and Non-Adaptive decision problems respectively. \hardness* \begin{proof} Observe that given a candidate solution $\cQ'$ and the set of corresponding BIC signaling policies for each receiver subset, we can check whether the sender's expected utility is at least $u$ in polynomial time, by computing the expectation.
+We use the shorthand $\scdp(U,S,K)$ and $\nadp(\Omega, \cT, F, \cQ, K, u)$ to refer to the Set Cover and Query decision problems respectively. \begin{proof} Observe that given a candidate solution $\pi$ and the set of corresponding BIC signaling policies for each receiver subset, we can check whether the sender's expected utility is at least $u$ in polynomial time, by computing the expectation.
 This establishes that the problem is in NP.
-To prove NP-Hardness, we proceed via a reduction to set cover.
+To prove NP-Hardness, we proceed via a reduction from Set Cover.